 Sharing the Joy of Music with All

 Our Education Mission is to cultivate an enthusiasm for music in the lives of people of all ages and cultural backgrounds through musical presentations.

 We exist to:

-- Present live orchestra performance and education programs to the Crossroads residents.
+Present live orchestra performances and education programs to the Crossroads residents

 Crossroads Education Connection Newsletter

 At the beginning of each school year this e-newsletter is sent out to the public and private school music educators and administrators, as well as home school contacts, within the 10-county area we serve.
 The newsletter announces educational programs for the season and gives detailed information about each program.